LearnCycle FAQ

 What are the unavoidable state fees for a New York real estate license?

-New York requires three non-negotiable fees totaling around $179: the state salesperson exam fee ($15), the license application fee ($65), and fingerprinting ($99).
-These go to New York State, not to any school, and they apply regardless of which provider you choose.
-Fingerprinting is scheduled through IdentoGO, the state's contracted vendor.
-No NYDOS-approved school can waive or discount these fees.
+New York requires two licensing fees totaling $80: the $15 New York State salesperson exam fee and the $65 initial salesperson license application fee.
+These fees go to New York State, not to LearnCycle, and apply regardless of which education provider you choose.

 Is LearnCycle's free curriculum the same as the curriculum at paid schools?